Self Motivation techniques can mean the difference between a kickass day and a day wasted in front of the TV.

 Once your subconscious is working in the right direction you will find that you are naturally very motivated.
 It will feel like someone has put a firecracker in your pants as you work your butt off.

 So if you are interested in self hypnosis, be sure to research it thoroughly first.
-Unlike using meditation for motivation (which has been proven to work and to be healthy) self hypnosis is questionable.
-So, proceed at your own risk.
+Unlike using meditation for motivation (which has been proven to work and to be healthy) self hypnosis research is less conclusive.

 Take a look at this list of exercises for self esteem.